WilsonPercival/WilsonPercival/render performance again/render_performance_again_r300b.md

 https://github.com/Scirra/Construct-3-bugs/issues/5823

 I made the sprite invisible and even turned off the visibility of the layer, but still after moving the sprite I have the same fps drop.
+Even if I place the sprite outside of the layout.

 ## Attach a .c3p